gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @7P) N
 ```

 Outlier analysis is performed for comparison of the ratio of specified parameters between the analysed experimental group and the reference group.
 A Fold value does not contain information on the absolute number of insertions observed for a gene in the experiment.
 Therefore, it could happen that genes with very few or no insertions in the reference group would reach a high Outlier value (underrepresentation in the reference group is not uncommon due to undersampling).
 For correcting for this behavior a Confidence value can be specified.
-This value correspond to an user cut-off on the insertion number detected in a gene necessary to evaluate it trustable for further investigation.
+This value correspond to an user cut-off on the insertions number detected in a gene necessary to evaluate it trustable for further investigation.
 ```
 Confidence value for Outlier analysis(Fill this part just if marked ‘Y’ to the 7J task) (ex.
 10):
 @7Q) 10